 { light purge and reorganization }

-This client lived in a multi-level townhome with several bedrooms, walk-in closets, dressers and armoires.
+This client lived in a multi-level townhome with several bedrooms, walk-in closets, dressers, and armoires.
 We focused on their master bedroom closet.
-What brings joy is up to them to decide, and while they may head into a project with the intention to downsize, it doesn’t always happen — and that is okay!
+What brings joy is up to them to decide.
+While they may head into a project with the intention of downsizing, it doesn’t always happen — and that is okay.

 Check out “Easy and Effective Home Organizing Tips” on Redfin, featuring a favorite home and office organization tip from Intelligent Organizing.